compgeolab/manual/principles.md

 ## Coding and software

-Strive to follow these standards:

-* Code should avoid being "too clever", for example clever abuses of languages and algorithms that cut corners in the interest of marginal time savings.
-* Clarity and maintainability take precedence over performance to ensure that the code can remain useful beyond the original scope of the project.
-* Tests should be considered mandatory for new functionality and bug fixes.
-  These tests should be part of automated testing suites.
-* Use [black](https://github.com/psf/black) to automatically format Python code.
-* Documentation must be added with any new code and should be accessible to newcomers.
-Include examples whenever possible.
-* Comments (not including markdown cells in notebooks) are encouraged but not necessary.
-Code should be as self-describing as possible.
-Where complexity is inevitable, comments should allow anyone to  understand the shortcuts and reasoning.
-* Include citations to algorithms whenever possible, including links to online resources.
-* Docstrings should be added to all functions and classes in Python code.

 Licensing:

 * We value respect for licensing terms and ensuring that we comply with them at